mozilla/addon-sdk/static-files/md/dev-guide/cfx-tool.md

     -a APP, --app=APP            application to run: firefox (default), xulrunner, fennec, or thunderbird

-    --addons=ADDONS              paths of addons to install, comma-separated
+    --addons=ADDONS              paths of add-ons to install, comma-separated

     -b BINARY, --binary=BINARY   path to application binary